onion-4-dinner/gdbuf/README.md

 ---

+Note: This project was developed with the assistance of AI coding tool [OpenCode](https://opencode.ai/) using the [Google Gemini 3](https://blog.google/products/gemini/gemini-3/) model.

+Much care and guidance was exercised.

+---

 ## Why `gdbuf`?

 - **Native Resources:** Your Protobuf messages become first-class Godot `Resource` objects.
 Create, edit, and save them (`.tres`) directly in the Godot Editor.